By Richard Mould-Ryan, October 2022

-A few years ago we switched energy supplier to a provider of 100% renewable electricity (Ecotricity), and the next obvious step to reduce our direct carbon footprint was to do away with gas for central heating.
-This meant some sort of heat pump, and like most people we don’t have a huge garden to dig up and lay pipes into (for a ground-source heat pump), so it would need to be an air-source heat pump (ASHP).
+A few years ago we switched energy supplier to a provider of 100% renewable electricity, and in early 2020 we decided the next step to reduce our direct carbon footprint was to stop using gas for central heating.
+This meant switching to some sort of heat pump, and like most people we don’t have a huge garden to dig up and lay pipes into, so it would need to be an air-source heat pump (ASHP).

 Before and since having ours installed, I’ve come across quite a lot of misconceptions, myths and even misinformation about heat pumps, such as:

 - They can’t keep older houses warm unless you spend huge amounts on extra insulation (not true);

 - They only work with underfloor heating (not true, though they do work very well together);

 - They don’t produce water hot enough for a bath or to keep your house warm (untrue);

 - You’ll have to replace all your radiators (extremely unlikely);